Krystal Ball: 2012–2017: The Cycle and PAC

-Political action committee

 In May 2017, Ball created the People's House Project, a political action committee (PAC) working on behalf of Democratic causes.
 It was among the largest contributors to Richard Ojeda's campaign for the West Virginia Senate.

 In May 2018, McClatchy wrote of her PAC:But thus far, nobody has benefited more financially from the group than Ball herself.
 Of the $445,000 Ball raised for the group, she paid herself more than a third of that—$174,000—in salary, according to documents filed with the Federal Election Commission.
 The majority of her salary—$104,000—came in the first three months of this year alone.
 That's nearly eight times more than the nearly $22,000 the PHP has used to support its dozen endorsed candidates, some of whom have received just a single $1,000 contribution.
 Political groups with a glaring discrepancy between personal salaries and candidate contributions are often deemed so-called "Scam PACs," a type of organization that enriches its founders while doing little to assist the cause or candidate they purportedly support.

 Ball responded to McClatchy's claims, stating that, because the PAC receives money in fits and starts, she paid herself a lump sum in the first months of 2018 as backpay for what she should have earned in 2017, and that her pay "was comparable to what other PAC directors typically make".
 She also stated that her PAC does not operate in the same way as a typical PAC in that it is not a "direct conduit" of funds, and that she herself is effectively a manager for each of the candidates she works with.
 McClatchy wrote that candidates and campaign officials that she had assisted had said that Ball "was a go-to adviser for all manner of problems and questions.
-Her help was especially valuable, they added, because most of them couldn't afford the kind of high-priced consultants who usually guide campaigns, especially for first-time candidates...There's no doubt that Ball actually helps the candidates they endorse.
+Her help was especially valuable, they added, because most of them couldn't afford the kind of high-priced consultants who usually guide campaigns, especially for first-time candidates...
+There's no doubt that Ball actually helps the candidates they endorse.
 They've just backed a very different kind of candidates, and unlike most groups, they've prioritized political advice over direct financial assistance."

-Rising (2018–2021)
+2018–2021: Rising

 In 2018, Ball started hosting a webcast called Rising on The Hill.
 She originally co-hosted the webcast with Buck Sexton, but Sexton was later replaced by Saagar Enjeti.
 Ball's second book, co-authored with Enjeti, is The Populist's Guide to 2020: A New Right and New Left Are Rising, released on February 8, 2020.

 Ball supported Bernie Sanders's 2020 presidential campaign.
 During the 2020 impeachment inquiry into Donald Trump, she speculated that Democrats were using the Senate trial to keep Senators Elizabeth Warren and Bernie Sanders in Washington, D.C. when they would otherwise be campaigning.

 In May 2021, Ball announced she was leaving Rising in order to produce her own independent show with Enjeti titled Breaking Points.